McLeod Farmstead — Seabrook, South Carolina

 SC Picture Project | Beaufort County | McLeod Farmstead

 William Hardee “W.H.”
 McLeod began acquiring land in and around Seabrook – a community about ten miles north of Beaufort – in the 1880s.
 Though much of the land he purchased had been farmed prior to the Civil War, McLeod and his son, Claudius Eugene “C.E.”
 McLeod, began using the land for “truck farming” in 1884.
 Market farming, or growing food to be sold locally, had been the farming model widely used prior to the advent of the railroad system.
-When the Port Royal-to-Augusta Railroad established a stop in Seabrook around 1875, McLeod took advantage of the rail cars, or “trucking,” which allowed farmers to harvest their crops, package the produce on site, and send it on refrigerated rail cars to be sold remotely.
+When the Port Royal-to-Augusta Railroad established a stop in Seabrook around 1875, McLeod turned to “truck farming.”
+This new model allowed farmers to harvest their crops, package the produce on site, and send it on refrigerated rail cars to be sold remotely.

 Other buildings, both new and historic, grace the grounds of this working farm, including the old McLeod barn, seen below.
 The barn, built around 1885, is one of the largest structures on the property.
 The McLeods also reused existing buildings; the packing shed (not pictured) was built around 1870 and moved from a defunct phosphate mine to Seabrook Farms in 1893.
 (Phosphate mining was a post-Civil War industry that many former planters hoped would replace rice.
 It was unsuccessful for the most part.)
 An ice house was added to the packing shed in 1950.